Joalor64GH/Joalor64-Engine-Rewrite/art/readme.txt

 If you don't know already, this is just a remake of Joalor64 Engine.
 I started working on this because I sort of became bored one day.
 -------------------------------------------------------------
-Little Update Status:
+Update Status:

-I decided to finally get back to this project after finishing up another important project.
-Now, the engine is coming back with new features, some bug fixes, and a whole lot more!
-Maybe soon, I'll even make a version of the engine that runs on the latest Psych version!
-But for now, enjoy the pre-release!
+I decided to finally get back to this project once again!
+Sure, it may have been about a year or so since the last update, but I'll still at least try to get Version 1.4.0 out as soon as I can!
 -------------------------------------------------------------
 So, yeah.
 That's pretty much it!
 I hope you enjoy!